tandemdude/hikari-lightbulb/docs/source/changelogs/v1-changelog.rst

 Version 1 Changelog
 ===================

-Below are all the changelogs for the stable versions of hikari-lightbulb (version 1.0.0 to present).
+Below are all the changelogs for the stable versions of hikari-lightbulb (version 1.0.0 to 1.5.2).

 ----